-If you can’t commit to a six-night retreat, the Taste of PK is three nights.
+If you can’t commit to a six-night retreat, the Restart Short Cleanse is three nights.
 The Taste offers a gentle cleansing of your system on the physical, emotional and even, spiritual level, through a regimen of healing time, therapeutic treatments, diet & Ayurvedic lifestyle education.
 This shortened version of the full Panchakarma Retreat is an immersive experience in an Ayurveda lifestyle of health & wellness and a taste of PK with a more flexible schedule.

 Plus, there is the Ayurveda Deep Cleanse, Virechana, which includes a full body of treatments and diet, but can be done on your own schedule for when you need a fresh start.